bradwbradw/xyz/README.md

 ###/stream/index.html

-serves up the static site for stream embedding
+serves up the static site for stream embedding.
+use '#?playlist=129994120' to set the id of the space you want